inigomz/Tihfbot/README.md

 # Tihfbot
-Twitch bot that uses openAI API to have a conversation with viewers.
+* Twitch bot that uses openAI API to have a conversation with viewers.
+* Steps on how to use twitchbot will be updated soon